weecology/forecasting-dynamics-course/discussion/fpp_1_questions.md

 ## Determining what to forecast

 * How should we think about what to forecast in ecology?
-* What kind of data would be need to collect to make good forecasts for these things?

 ## Forecasting data and methods

-* What are the differences between cross-sectional and time-series forecasting?
+* What are the differences between explanatory and time-series models for forecasting?
-* When might these different approaches be most appropriate?
+* When might these different approaches be most appropriate in ecology?

 ## Case studies